Giampaolo Pansa: Controversy over the "Blood of the vanquished" cycle

-As the first volume in the Blood of the vanquished ("Il sangue dei vinti") cycle became more widely read, Pansa found himself in receipt of mounting criticism.
+As the first volume in the Blood of the vanquished ("Il sangue dei vinti") cycle became more widely read, Pansa received criticism.
 There were complaints that he had tarnished the still iconic narrative of the wartime resistance, and that he had been motivated not by virtuous idealism, but by the lure of personal economic gain.
 The attacks came from many sides: Giorgio Bocca, a long-standing antagonist among Pansa's fellow journalists, was particularly withering with his references to "[journalist]-skinheads of the left".

 There were allegations that Blood of the vanquished represented little more than a device intended to attract further editorial commissions from the Berlusconi media empire, while others asserted that the author had merely recycled and embellished incidents and events that had already been identified and recorded by others.
 Other detractors said that almost all the sources he had used were revisionist ones representing only the fascist viewpoint.
 That was one accusation that Pansa always rejected with particular vigour, insisting that he had used sources from across the political spectrum and shed new light on a part of history that deserved to be better known than it was.
-He had certainly done nothing to detract from the meritoriousness and importance of wartime antifascist resistance.
+He stated he had done nothing to detract from the importance of wartime antifascist resistance.
 He pointed to the various descriptions included of atrocities committed by certain fascist fighters against resistance partisans before being killed themselves.
 Not all the critics were persuaded.
 There are reports of book launches at which Pansa found himself engaged in savage discussions about his Blood of the vanquished cycle, not just with members of the far-left but also by "academics" who charged him with the crime of "revisionism".
-At one event in Reggio Emilia, attended by angry groups both from the left of the arguments and from the right, fighting broke out.
+At one event in Reggio Emilia, attended by angry groups both from the left and the right, fighting broke out.